mattpetty/mattpetty.github.io/content/posts/python_ipaddress_module/index.md

   - python
 ---
 ## Introduction
-*Note: some familiarity and experience with Python is assumed for this article*
+*(some familiarity and experience with Python is assumed for this article)*

 Since version 3.3 (released September 2012), Python has included an **ipaddress** module as part of its standard library (that is, it's included as part of any default Python 3.3+ installation).
 For a network engineer, this can be a remarkably useful and easy way to work with IP addresses and subnets in Python.